Our various publications organized by topic and date are available for download in this section.

 Factorial Analysis of Allergenic Extract Compatibilities using a Fractional 6-Factor, 2-Level Experimental Design Matrix

 Factorial design matrices are convenient tools for assessing allergen compatibilities in a wide variety of complex extract mixtures.

 Allergen Stabilities and Compatibilities in Mixtures of High-protease Fungal and Insect Extracts (Annals AAI 2012 Publication)

 Current practice parameters state that protease-rich fungal and insect extracts can be combined safely in immunotherapy vaccines.
 The compatibilities of fungal and insect allergens in these mixtures may be compromised by proteases from other fungal and insect products.
-For this reason, separation of fungal and insect extracts into different treatment vials may be necessary to produce stable mixtures for subcutaneous immunotherapy.
+This study examines recoveries of Alternaria alternata and German cockroach allergens after mixing with a variety of other fungal and insect extracts at several glycerin concentrations.

 Allergen Compatibilities in Extract Mixtures (Immunology and Allergy Clinics of North America 2011 Publication)